RealmRazer/hollowed_blight/content/PCs/Thomas.md

 # Background
 A Hedge Mage living on the Streets of Blackport.
 Blessed by the spirit of fortune and making his day's meal by selling the people his wares.

+Walks around with his pack donkey Humphry and a seeming inanimate but spirited hat atop his head.